eliseomartelli

 1. Transparency: Acknowledgment of known performance issues;

-2. Focus on fundamentals: Updates focused solely on performance and stability;
+2. Focus on fundamentals: Updates focused on performance and stability;

 3. Extended support: Consideration for extended warranties when software issues impact hardware lifespan.

 After months of hoping for improvement, I'm faced with difficult decisions about my future in the Apple ecosystem.
-This extended iPad issue has severely damaged my confidence in new Apple products.
+This issue, along with several others, albeit smaller, ones, has severely damaged my confidence in new Apple products.

-I call on Apple to return to its roots - creating products that prioritize user experience over feature checklists.
-The company that once proudly created products that "just work" needs to reclaim that ethos.
+Apple should return to its roots - creating products that prioritize user experience over feature creep.
+Apple needs to reclaim that ethos.

 Newsletter